Cameroonian Highlands forests

-The Cameroonian Highlands forests, also known as the Cameroon Highlands forests, are a montane tropical moist broadleaf forest ecoregion located on the range of mountains that runs inland from the Gulf of Guinea and forms the border between Cameroon and Nigeria.
+The Cameroonian Highlands forests, also known as the Cameroon Highlands forests, is a montane tropical moist broadleaf forest ecoregion located on the range of mountains that runs inland from the Gulf of Guinea and forms the border between Cameroon and Nigeria.
 This is an area of forest and grassland which has become more populous as land is cleared for agriculture.

 Geography

 The Cameroonian Highlands forests extend across the Cameroon Highlands, a chain of extinct volcanoes, covering an area of 38,000 km2 in eastern Nigeria and western Cameroon.
 The highlands extend roughly southwest–northeast.
 In the southwest the ecoregion includes the Rumpi Hills, Bakossi Mountains, Mount Nlonako, Mount Kupe, and Mount Manengouba.
 It extends northeast towards the Mambila Plateau, and north to the Bamenda Highlands.
 It continues northeast along the western flank of the Adamawa Plateau to Tchabal Gangdaba.
-Northern outliers include the Mambilla Plateau to the northeast, Nigeria's Obudu Plateau to the northwest, the Alantika Mountains and Hosséré Vokré to the north, and two small outliers east of Tchabal Gandaba on the Adamawa Plateau.
+Northern outliers include the Mambilla Plateau to the northeast, Nigeria's Obudu Plateau to the northwest, the Alantika Mountains and Hosséré Vokré to the north, and in the southeastern Adamawa Plateau east of Ngaoundéré.

 The ecoregion lies above 900 meters elevation, and is surrounded at lower elevations by the Cross–Sanaga–Bioko coastal forests at the southern end of the range, and by Guinean forest–savanna mosaic along the central and northern ends of the range.
 The Cameroon Highlands form the boundary between the Guinean and Northern Congolian forest–savanna mosaic ecoregions.
 The highest peak within the ecoregion is Mount Oku (3011 m).
 Mount Cameroon is highest mountain in the chain, but its high-elevation forests are designated a separate ecoregion.

 Climate

-Mean maximum temperatures are below 20°C due to the effects of altitude, and are cooler than the surrounding lowlands.
+Mean maximum temperatures are below 20 °C due to the effects of altitude, and are cooler than the surrounding lowlands.
 Average annual rainfall ranges from around 4,000 mm near the coast to 1,800 mm or less further inland.
 The highlands are an important source of water for both Nigeria and Cameroon.